 - Will all required training be available online for those who cannot be on campus?

-Yes.
-Details are forthcoming and will be emailed to you as plans are finalized.
-The Responsible Conduct of Research and Sexual Harassment Prevention training are already online and information can be found here.
-Lab Safety Training will be available online, and details will be forthcoming.
+The Responsible Conduct of Research and Sexual Harassment Prevention training are already online and information can be found here and are due Oct.
+1. Lab Safety Training will be available in-person.
+Details are here.

 - When will we choose our classes?
 How do we sign up for classes?

 - When should I contact my advisor to talk about classes I need to take?

 Students are advised to consult with their graduate program advisor(s) prior to registering for courses.
 Your graduate program administrator should be your first point of contact to determine how advising will work within your graduate program.
 You will find your program handbook helpful in determining your course selection.
 Your administrator can help you locate this handbook.
 Handbooks, as they are updated, will also be listed in your program’s General Announcements Page.
 (Example.)